 If you discover the real nothing, everything then becomes wondrous being.

-Henry Shukman shares his thoughts on shinku and shunyata, true vast emptiness, as defined and encoutered in Zen and Buddhist traditions.
+Henry Shukman shares his thoughts on shinku and shunyata, true vast emptiness, as defined and encountered in Zen and Buddhist traditions.
 He states “being here is not what we take it to be.”
-The text is taken from the short video clip (see below) featuring Henry.
-His words are in italics.
+Henry is featured in the short-video clip (scroll below) from the full length feature film on a conversation between Henry Shukman and Chris Hebard about Zen and more.
+Henry’s words are in italics.

 Henry opens with phenomena…